 - Clean unfinished gallery clock face from any dust and debris.
-Glass cleaner works wonderful for this and doesn’t leave a chemical residue.
+Glass cleaner works wonderfully for this and doesn’t leave a chemical residue.

-- Using your vintage decor brush, paint a thin coat of vintage decor paint (color smoke) over entire project.
+- Using your vintage decor brush, paint a thin coat of vintage decor paint (color smoke) over the entire vintage decor clock project.
 Let dry as directed, then repeat for a 2nd coat.

 - Carefully sand project with 120 medium grit sandpaper to create a vintage, distressed look.

 - To stencil your clock face, secure stencil in selected area with patterning tape.
-Use a foam pouncer to apply selected vintage decor paint (parisian blue) as desired.
-Remove stencil while paint is still wet.
+Use a foam pouncer to apply selected vintage decor paint (Parisian blue) as desired.
+Remove stencil while the paint is still wet.

-- Paint individual letters in same color, set aside to dry.
+- Paint individual letters in the same color, set aside to dry.

 - Again, using the vintage decor brush, apply vintage decor clear wax over your entire project to seal and protect it from moisture and marring.
 Let dry as directed, then repeat for a second coat.